gemfire/gemfire-distributed-types/README.md

 servers crash and clients re-connect to different servers.

 `DAtomicLong` provides a counter implementation similar to Java's `AtomicLong` class.

+`DAtomicReference` provides an implementation similar to Java's `AtomicReference` class.
+One difference to note is that the `compareAndSet` method does not compare on object identity, but rather on object equality.
+This is because the identity on the client will obviously be different to the identity on the server, where the operation is actually being performed.
+Hence the need to use equality as a way to compare objects.

+`DCountDownLatch` provides an implementation similar to Java's `CountDownLatch`.

+Note that any methods which can wait (and block) will automatically be retried if the server they are connected to crashes or stops.
+If the particular method semantics also provide a timeout, the timeout will be restarted.

 ### Developing and Deploying